Banford/AnagramFinder/README.md

 Normally the compiled files would not be provided and checked in, this is purely for demo purposes.

-#### Not on Windows?
+#### Not on Windows and don't have dotnet installed?

-I don't have a MacOS machine available to compile the application on a Mac.
+There is a compiled MacOS version of the application in the `SampleExecutables` folder also.

+You may need to modify permissions before running the application using:

+`sudo chmod +x Banford.AnagramFinder`

+Then to run the app `./Banford.AnagramFinder data/example1.txt`

 ## Logging